libri-gmbh/kube-vault/README.md

-# kube-vault-sidecar
+# kube-vault
-A slim sidecar / init container to fetch and renew vault secret leases.
+A slim sidecar / init container to fetch and renew vault secret leases written in golang. this image get's build on [Circle.CI](https://circleci.com/gh/libri-gmbh/workflows/kube-vault) and pushed as docker image to Docker Hub as